im-kulikov/go-bones/README.md

         ProfilePath: "/custom-profile-path",
     }, ...web.HealthChecker)

-    _ = ops // http.Server with healthy, metrics and profiler
+	// http.Server with healthy, metrics and profiler and
-    _ = wrk // HealthChecker's worker that run health check for each passed component
+	// HealthChecker's worker that run health check for each passed component _ = ops

     // ...
 }